BennetWilson/weather-dashboard/README.md

 I then created three JS files as I found it easier for me to understand if all of the parts were separated.

-Fetch.js is where my fetch is.

-Data.js is where my data should go to after the fetch has been completed.
-I included my event listeners and some of the basic logic.
-This is also where I would have included my local storage.

-UI.js is where I put everything together using innerHTML.

-My application can display today's weather and some infomation such as; High and Low temperatures, humidity, wind speed and current temperature.
-I was not able to figure out how to get the UV index.
+My application can display today's weather and infomation such as; High and Low temperatures, Humidity, Wind Speed, Current Temperature and UV Index.

-I was also not able to get a five day forecast, although I would like to rectify this in the future when I learn more and become more comfortable with API's.
+My application displays a five-day forecast for the location.
+This forecast includes; High and Low temperatures, Humidity, Wind Speed, Current Temperature and UV Index.

 ## Links